MallardLabs/spn-drops/README.md

 ## How does it work?

-Transactions are recorded live from the Superposition testnet network using a public RPC.
+Transactions are recorded live from the Superposition network using a public RPC.
 Ball size and color coresponds to the transaction amount.
 Click on the spheres to see the transaction details.